high101bro/DIVA-Assessment/README.md

 ![image](https://github.com/high101bro/DIVA-Assessment/assets/13679268/2a1ee036-7c94-4619-9bb4-d5cc09955b68)

-The vulnerability in this code lies in the hardcoding of the secret key directly within the application code.
+The vulnerability in this code resides within the hardcoding of the secret key directly within the application code.
 Specifically, the secret key "vendorsecretkey" is hardcoded in the `if` statement:

 ```java
 if (hckey.getText().toString().equals("vendorsecretkey")) {